DocksDocks/raspberry/README.md

 # Raspberry Pi - Utilities

-Trying to make a few utilities for raspberry pi
+Trying to make a few utilities for Raspberry Pi system.

-## Useful information
+### Useful information

 I limited in the scripts 'swap_change.sh' and 'limit_swap_change.sh' a maximum amount of 8GB for safety reasons.